gazebosim/gz-physics/tutorials/09_use_custom_engine.md

 ## Load and test

-Please follow the previous tutorial \ref installation "Installation" to build `ign-physics` from source again for our new feature to be compiled.
+Please follow the previous tutorial \ref installation "Installation" to build `gz-physics` from source again for our new feature to be compiled.

 Now we can load the new physics plugin named `gz-physics-tpe-plugin` to test it on Gazebo by following this \ref physicsengine "Use different physics engines" tutorial.